Karath-Vamsi/--practice--computer_vision_with_tf/README.md

 5. What is pooling
 6. How to improve computer vision and accuracy with convolutions
 7. Layers to enhance your neural network
+8. How to train computers to recognize features in an image in which the subject isn't clear

 What you'll build:

 1. A neural network that identifies articles of clothing
 2. A feature map of an image
+3. A convolutional neural network